Capturing ‘Work as Done’ with Mater Education’s OptiSim program

 The team at Mater Mothers’ Private Brisbane can now be assured that this process will be close to optimal performance from day one of implementation, and that our patients will have an exceptional experience.
 The new service has been tried and tested prior to patient utilisation and the potential ‘teething’ problems normally experienced with the opening of a new service have been minimised.
 We have bridged the gap between work as imagined, work as prescribed and work as done through the use of OptiSim; Mater Education’s simulated process testing program.

-To find out more about Mater Education’s OptiSim please contact Business Development Manager, Judith Todd on 0481 904 252 or complete the online enquiry form.
+To find out more about Mater Education’s OptiSim contact the team here.

 You can also read about Mater Education’s documentation framework for simulation quality improvement activities.